-This guide is for students who are enrolled in a postgraduate research degree and who have been asked to submit a thesis proposal.
+This guide is for candidates who are enrolled in a higher degree research program (PhD, Masters by Research or Master of Philosophy) and who have been asked to submit a research proposal as part of their Research Progress Review or Confirmation of Candidature.

-The aim of the thesis proposal is to convince your school that:
+The aim of the research proposal is to convince your school that:

 - there is a need for the research; it is significant and important.